 to the objective in (15), where W is a positive definite weighting matrix, solutions of the KKT conditions of (15) are unchanged and (x^, λ, ν) remains a KKT point.
-Moreover, by defining matrix Z as a basis of the nullspace of active constraint gradients (in Definition 3) and choosing W, with sufficiently large eigenvalues for Z^TWZ , then SSOSC and GSSOSC can always be satisfied at x^ (in fact, such a term is automatically added in the IPOPT solver as part of its regularization strategy).
-As a result, the Lipschitz continuity property holds for all $x^(p)$ and $F(x^(p))$ with respect to all input parameters p, and the feasibility of problem (15) always holds for an appropriate penalty variable r.
+Moreover, by defining matrix Z as a basis of the nullspace of active constraint gradients (in Definition 3) and choosing W, with sufficiently large eigenvalues for Z^TWZ , then SSOSC and GSSOSC can always be satisfied at x^ (Note that if the IPOPT solver is used, it is not necessary to know a priori the optimal solution x^ for adding the quadratic term; in fact, an internal quadratic term is automatically added in IPOPT as part of its regularization strategy, such that the algorithm converges to the optimal solution [36]).
+As a result, the Lipschitz continuity property holds for all $x^(p)$ and $F(x^(p))$ with respect to all input parameters p, but feasibility of problem (4) holds only if r = 0 at the solution.
+We note that for all the case study solutions in Section 5, a penalty weight M could always be chosen large enough so that r = 0 held, and there were no infeasible solutions to (4).